 - 18-70mm f3.5-4.5G ED-IF AF-S DX Zoom

-Image Quality & Size of Image
+Nikon D70s Image Quality & Size of Image

 The output image size and quality may be selected independently of the D70.
-It offers three various image size options, including 3008 x 2000 (6.0 million pixels), 2240 x 1488 (3.3 million pixels), and 1504 x 1000.
+It offers three image size options, including 3008 x 2000 (6.0 million pixels), 2240 x 1488 (3.3 million pixels), and 1504 x 1000.
 (1.5 million pixels).
-You have the option of selecting them in conjunction with one of the three JPEG quality levels: fine, normal, or basic.
+You can select them with one of the three JPEG quality levels: acceptable, regular, or essential.

 Standard Test Scene